josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 But Matt, being Matt _didn't_ make that point in a good way.

 (Sorry, this post is already too long without me going into all the times in the past he's stirred up drama and just generally been a toxic jerk to undeserving people in the WordPress community.
-But if you're not aware: it's become increasingly common.)
+But if you're not aware: it's become increasingly common.
+He was even adding public snarky comments on WP Engine employees' posts, ones who had given decades of their life to the project, as recently as yesterday.)

 <CalloutPlusQuote>